sporto/sporto.github.com/source/_posts/2012-12-07-callbacks.markdown

 Again the console run will output [1,2,3,4,5,6]

-See the working example here http://jsfiddle.net/sporto/FYBjc/
+Working example here:
+{% jsfiddle FYBjc  js,result %}

 ### Pros

-- This is well understood pattern.
+- This is another well understood pattern.
-- The big advantage is that you are not limited to one listener per object, you add as many listeners as you want.
+- The big advantage is that you are not limited to one listener per object, you can add as many listeners as you want.
 E.g.

 ```javascript
 finder